How you can help us?

 This helps buy things like much needed garden furniture allowing for places for members & visitors to sit to take a break, sheds, storage or other large purchases.

 An amount such as this would be game changing.
-Our annual running budget adds up to nearly three or four time this, but with your help we could do more, a lot lot more
+Our annual running budget adds up to nearly four or five times this, but with your help we could do more, a lot lot more.